Understanding and Responding to Retail Risk Using the Hot Concept

 5 November 2020

 As those with responsibility for managing retail loss on a daily basis will be fully aware, retail risks are not homogeneously spread across the business.
-Particular places, products, processes and increasingly, certain retail innovations are much more vulnerable to loss than others.
+Particular places, products, processes, and increasingly, certain retail innovations are much more vulnerable to lose than others.
 Identifying these ‘hot’ elements in the business can be a powerful way to enable increasingly busy loss prevention managers, operating in ever more complex environments, to focus upon the ‘vital few rather than the trivial many’.
-This idea has been defined as the ‘Hot Concept’ – a simple way for retail organisations to begin prioritising what they do when it comes to managing various types of losses.
+This idea has been defined as the ‘Hot Concept’ – a simple way for retail organizations to begin prioritizing what they do when it comes to managing various types of losses.

-While there is existing knowledge within the disciples of supply chain management, operations management and total quality management on understanding issues that can generate problems in retail supply chains, relatively little of this work typically gets transferred across to the world of loss prevention to help them understand what processes may be generating losses within their sphere of influence.
-Work by the ECR Retail Loss Group found that there were five key forms of process that were particularly hot: Product Movements (increases the risks of damage, delivery to wrong location, wrong quantity, incorrect paperwork etc.); Handling (damage, exposure to theft, loss of paperwork etc.); Change of Form (reworking can cause loss of identification, damage and wastage etc.); Exchange of Ownership (as well as the risks associated with physical movement, processes relating to the transfer of information and money can also pose risks that may generate loss etc.); and Storage (increasing the potential risk of damage, theft, loss of value, obsolescence etc.).
+While there is existing knowledge within the disciples of supply chain management, operations management, and total quality management on understanding issues that can generate problems in retail supply chains, relatively little of this work typically gets transferred across to the world of loss prevention to help them understand what processes may be generating losses within their sphere of influence.
+Work by the ECR Retail Loss Group found that there were five key forms of the process that were particularly hot: Product Movements (increases the risks of damage, delivery to the wrong location, wrong quantity, incorrect paperwork, etc.); Handling (damage, exposure to theft, loss of paperwork, etc.); Change of Form (reworking can cause loss of identification, damage, and wastage, etc.); Exchange of Ownership (as well as the risks associated with physical movement, processes relating to the transfer of information and money can also pose risks that may generate a loss, etc.); and Storage (increasing the potential risk of damage, theft, loss of value, obsolescence, etc.).